Introduction

 Can I modify the dimensions of treads and risers to fit my design?

-Yes, if you ensure that the new dimensions comply with local building codes and maintain user safety and comfort.
+Yes, but ensure any changes comply with local building codes and maintain user safety and comfort.
+Standard riser heights range from 6″ to 8″, while tread depths typically fall between 9″ and 12″.

 What should I do if my staircase feels too steep?

-Consider adding a landing or redesigning the staircase to reduce the angle, as this can enhance safety and comfort for users.
+Consider adding a landing or redesigning the staircase to reduce the angle, enhancing safety and comfort for users.
+The ideal staircase pitch is around 35-40 degrees.

 How can I ensure my staircase is accessible for individuals with mobility challenges?

-Yes, by incorporating features such as wider treads, lower risers, and handrails, you can improve accessibility for all users.
+Incorporate features such as wider treads (at least 11″ deep), lower risers (no more than 7″ high), and handrails to improve accessibility for all users.

 Are there recommended materials for constructing stairs that affect safety?